Clinical Microbiology Short Essay Question And Answers

 • Initially, two broods of parasites undergo schizogony on alternate days but then one brood drops out.

 Question 11.
-Mention the parasites found in peripheral blood smear.
+Mention the parasites found in the peripheral blood smear.

 Answer: